All you need to know about Fashion Week and what to buy this Autumn/Winter is here.

 Sex sells everything.
 No matter what price you put on it.
 At the luxury end, designer Christopher Bailey turned up the heat on iconic British brand Burberry with a collection inspired by 1960s showgirl Christine Keeler.
 Aptly titled ‘Trench Kissing’ it re-worked Keeler’s key looks with lots of tight sweaters, pencil skirts, block heels and belted coats in rubber, shiny cashmere and animal prints.

-On the opposite end of the spectrum, High Street label River Island (opening in Australia early 2014) banked on Rihanna’s signature swagger to sell sex at a much lower price point.
+On the opposite end of the spectrum, High Street label River Island (available online in Australia – shop here) banked on Rihanna’s signature swagger to sell sex at a much lower price point.
 The singer’s debut collection was more an ode to her personal wardrobe than a true fashion collaboration but the tight crop tops and thigh-split skirts will make the cash registers ring with the mass market customer.

 The Return Of Red.